b3yond/docker-ticketfrei/README.md

 If you want to change the configuration, add environment variables to .env.
 Variables you don't change will be assigned default values.

-A good example is: `HOST=ticketfrei.example.org`.
-Substitute your domain name.
+Below there are the config options.

 ```
 vim .env
 ```

-And enter your domain and e-mail-address in the traefik.toml, if you want let's encrypt:
+And enter your domain and e-mail-address in the traefik.toml, if you want let's
+encrypt:

 ```
 vim traefik/traefik.toml